ronste/xmlworkflow/Readme.md

 The applied CSS, e.g., will color backgrounds for the html and body tags and add borders to the Print CSS page margin boxes.
 You can see these in the Pdf files and with the Pagedjs polyfill option.

 You can also view the HTML file in print mode in Firefox.
 To do so open the developer tools and go to the Inspector tab.
 In the upper right corner of the styles section enable the icon "Toggle print media simulation for the page".
-This will show the HTML file with all @media print styles enabled and you can inspect any issues interactively without added development CSS.
+This will show the HTML file with all @media print styles enabled (but without pagination) and you can inspect any issues interactively.

 For specifically debugging Pagedjs issues you can add the Pagedjs polyfill to you HTML file by using the option `pagedjs-polyfill=true`.
 However, please not that the Pagedjs polyfill and pagedjs-cli (as currently used for the conversion) might behave differently under some circumstances (see below).